 About to lose it, I asked myself: “what would I say to a client if she were in this situation?”

-As an eating psychology and holistic health coach, I help clients improve their relationship with food and with their body.
+As an eating psychology coach and intuitive eating counselor, I help clients improve their relationship with food and with their body.
 I guide them into finding what’s really eating them—which is rarely food— and coming up with ways to increase their mind, body, and heart wellbeing.
 I know our relationships, prioritizing pleasure and relaxation, movement, diet, sleep, creativity, and spirituality; are impactful.

 I took myself as a client!
 I reached out to healers—some who are also great spiritual guides.
 I spoke to my husband and told him what I needed from him, and what I didn’t want from him.
 I practiced yoga.
 I asked my friends to include me in their prayers, and invited them to an “Energy Circle.”

 I made up the Circle.
 On Saturday morning, on my way to synagogue, the whole plan for that afternoon’s reunion came to me: we would gather around the table with some snacks, bless our food, and we would share funny stories.
 Afterwards, we would pray, and I would guide a breathing exercise and a heart meditation.
 Before saying goodbye, we would exchange close and deep hugs.

 I was worried of making anyone uncomfortable, as my friends have diverse levels of spiritual observance, and I’m kind of their crazy, hippie, weird friend.
 I also felt guilty to ask everyone for their time.